agateau/cookiecutter-qt-app/README.md

 and answering the questions.

-Your app skeleton is ready, time to build it:
+Your app skeleton is now ready, time to build it:

 ```
 cd your_app_name